typelead/eta/docs/source/getting-started.rst

 Installating Eta
 ----------------

-Currently, the there are only two ways of installing Eta:
+Currently, the there are a few ways of installing Eta:

 1. Source
+2. Homebrew Tap (Mac OS)
-2. Docker
+3. Docker

 Work on setting up platform-specific installers is in progress.